CogitoErgoCode/CogitoErgoCode.github.io/about.markdown

 ## 🕹️ Entertainment

 In my youth, I grew up into all the retro arcades, games, movies, and anime in the 90's.
-Mortal Kombat I-III ('92-'95), Pokémon Red and Blue ('98) for the Gameboy Pocket, Final Fantasy VII (1997), Diablo II: Lord of Destruction (2001), [The Matrix ('99)](https://youtu.be/uAXtO5dMqEI), Dragon Ball, [Cowboy Bebop ('98-99)](https://youtu.be/fLaBzPPF4cU), and [Berserk ('97)](https://youtu.be/h63YO1cInQM).
-As a young adult onward: The Elder Scrolls: Oblivion & Skyrim (2011), The Witcher: The Wild Hunt (2015).
+Mortal Kombat I-III, Zelda, Pokémon Red and Blue (Gameboy Pocket), Final Fantasy VII, Diablo II: Lord of Destruction, [The Matrix](https://youtu.be/uAXtO5dMqEI), Dragon Ball, [Cowboy Bebop](https://youtu.be/fLaBzPPF4cU), and [Berserk](https://youtu.be/h63YO1cInQM).

+As a young adult onward: The Elder Scrolls: Oblivion & Skyrim, The Witcher: The Wild Hunt.
 I have less time these days and I tend towards indie games as of late.

 - `Netflix`
     - Squid Game (2021)